 - Calling and Browsing

-If your workplace requires you to make calls or use your personal data pack for work related activities, then its quite likely that the usage can be claimed on your return.
-All you need to do is use the call log to separate the work related calls from your personal calls and determine your work usage which can then be claimed.
+If your workplace requires you to make calls or use your personal data pack for work-related activities, then its quite likely that the usage can be claimed on your return.
+All you need to do is use the call log to separate the work-related calls from your personal calls and determine your work usage which can then be claimed.
 The same applies to your internet usage.
-Furthermore, if your employer has provided a phone but you invested in an important accessory for the phone, you can claim that too (Eg: A phone case).
+Furthermore, if your employer has provided phone but you invested in an important accessory for the phone, you can claim that too (Eg: A phone case).